Compatible & Open

 Log analysis is scheduled periodically based on the time requirements.
 There is a long idle period between each two scheduling operations.
 DLI adopts the pay-per-use billing mode, which saves the cost by more than 50% compared with the exclusive cluster mode.
 DLI only bills you for the resources used for scheduling.

 In the face of new competition pressures and changes in travel services, car companies build the IoV cloud platform and IVI OS to streamline Internet applications and vehicle use scenarios, completing digital service transformation for car companies.
 This delivers better travel experience for vehicle owners, increases the competitiveness of car companies, and promotes sales growth.
 For example, collect and analyze daily vehicle metric data (such as batteries, engines, tire pressure, and airbags), and give feedback on maintenance suggestions to vehicle owners in time.

 RDS stores the basic information about vehicles and vehicle owners, CloudTable stores real-time vehicle location and health status information, and DWS stores periodic metric statistics.
 DLI allows federated analysis on data from multiple sources without data migration.

-Car companies need to retain all historical data to support auditing and other services that requiring infrequent data access.
+Car companies need to retain all historical data to support auditing and other services that require infrequent data access.
 Warm and cold data is stored in OBS and frequently accessed data is stored in CloudTable and DWS, reducing the overall storage cost.